Sze-Piao Yang: Childhood and education

-Born in Hsinchu on 4 June 1920, Yang went on to attend and graduate from the National Taiwan University as a part of the medicine department with his Bachelor's of Science.
+Born in Hsinchu on 4 June 1920, Yang went on to attend and graduate from National Taiwan University with a Bachelor of Science.
 Because of the rampant outbreaks of tuberculosis in his youth and contracting the disease during his schooling years, Yang's medical education and research ended up focusing on that and other lung-based diseases.
 He decided after recovering from his illness that he was only able to survive because of his access to medical care and the "financially underprivileged" wouldn't have the same level of healthcare accessibility, so he wanted to devote himself to such treatments He then continued his education at the Niigata Medical University, obtaining his Ph.D.

 Career

 After completing his degree at the National Taiwan University, Yang went on to become an unpaid deputy in the university's hospital at the Department of Internal Medicine.
 During the day, he assisted doctors with their procedures and worked on lab research during the night.
 However, because Taiwan was under Japanese rule at the time, it was difficult for Taiwanese medical workers to advance to full positions.
 It wasn't until he turned 25 and Taiwan gained independence after WWII that he was given the opportunity to become a professor at the university.
 After a number of promotions, he was also given a grant by the Ministry of Education to study medical techniques in the United States.

 The earliest research Yang was involved in during the 1940s and 1950s was thoracic medicine and he was the first to conduct such research in Taiwan after his return to the country.
 His first major case occurred in 1951 while treating tuberculosis patients.
 A ship's captain had purportedly contracted the disease, but Yang's analysis of the sputum found that the man was instead infected with lung leeches, which can frequently be misdiagnosed as a variety of lung-based diseases.
 The cause of such infections usually results from eating raw shellfish and it led to Yang further investigating and writing a paper on how lung leech infections occur.
 His research was published both in the journal of the International Society of Thoracic Diseases in 1954 and then the American Journal of Respiratory and Critical Care Medicine in 1955.
 These were the first papers from Taiwan published in major international journals and resulted in his work being included in medical textbooks in Taiwan.
 Another incident in 1952 involving a trio of sick mine workers resulted in Yang being sent to Jinguashi to investigate and he was able to do a work environment study to determine that pneumoconiosis was the cause of the outbreak.
 This resulted in the first occupational disease research that was conducted in Taiwan.